mindspore-lab/mindcv/README.md

 ## Notes
 ### What is New
+- 2022/10/12
+1. Both BCE and CE loss now support class-weight config, label smoothing, and auxilary logit input (for networks like inception).
 - 2022/09/13
-1. Add Adan optimizer (experimental), tested in non-dist graph mode.
+1. Add Adan optimizer (experimental)

 ### License